-All water used in concrete production shall meet the requirements of AS 1379, being clean and free from amounts of suspended material, sugars, organic matter, alkali salts or other impurities which may adversely affect the properties of the concrete or have harmful effects on the reinforcement or prestressing system or other fixtures embedded within the concrete.
+All water used in concrete production shall meet the requirements of AS 1379, being clean and free from amounts of suspended material, sugars, organic matter, alkali salts or other impurities which may adversely affect the properties of the concrete, or have harmful effects on the reinforcement, prestressing system or other fixtures embedded within the concrete.

 Water sourced from other than a stable reticulated drinking water supply shall be tested in accordance with AS 1379.
+Frequency of testing shall be at least every three months.
 Such water shall only be used in concrete for exposure classifications B2 and below.
+If seasonal or process variations can be shown to be minimal over a 12 month period, testing may revert to six monthly with approval from the Administrator.